eyeseast/things-i-use/README.md

 [Howler.js](https://howlerjs.com/): Very simple with lots of nobs and dials, but has its quirks.
 I could be persuaded to try something else.

+## Maps

+[Mapbox](https://mapbox.com) for slippy maps.
+Google is good for navigation but gets in the way of dataviz.